 Lymphoma in your lungs or the surrounding area can also cause breathing difficulties.
-You might be given an oxygen cylinder to help you breathe more easily.
+You might be offered an oxygen cylinder to help you breathe more easily if your oxygen levels in your blood are too low.
 In the final days of your life, your breathing might become louder or irregular.
 This can happen as your throat muscles start to relax.

 Your nurses can give you pads to keep you comfortable and to prevent your skin from irritation and to protect your clothing and bed linen.
-Some people have a soft tube put into their bladder to drain urine away (catheter).
-In severe cases of diarrhoea, a rectal tube might be fitted to take away excess waste.
+Some people have a catheter fitted, a soft tube put into your bladder to drain away wee (urine).
+In severe cases of diarrhoea, a rectal tube might be fitted into your back passage to take away excess waste.